Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Applications

 An example is a folding table designed by author Foschi whose crease pattern is made of eight degree-4 hyperbolic vertices, all with sector angles $\alpha_1=\alpha_2=5\pi/8$, $\alpha_3=\pi/2$, and $\alpha_4=3\pi/4$.
 Such a vertex is shown in Figure~\ref{fig4.5}.
 Entering these into Equation~\eqref{confeq1} and simplifying reveals

 The two folding modes can be separated from Equation~\eqref{teq1} as

+Similarly, entering our sector angles $\alpha_i$ into Equation~\eqref{confeq3} and simplifying produces the corresponding mode folding angle equations for $\rho_1$:

-Graphs for these two mode curves for the $\rho_2$ and $\rho_4$ folding angles, are shown in Figure~\ref{fig5}(a) along with images of the folded vertex at a few points.
+Graphs of the mode curves for $(\rho_4, \rho_2)$ and $(\rho_4,\rho_1)$ are shown in Figure~\ref{fig5} along with images of the folded vertex at a few points.
 This Figure also suggests that the vertex is a valid rigid fold in mode 1 but self-intersects in mode 2.
 This can be verified by noting that, according to the graphs of our folding angle equations, for mode 1 we have an alternating MV assignment MVMV whereas for mode 2 we have MMVV.
-The latter cannot be folded rigidly without forcing a self-intersection \cite{NEO20}.
+The latter cannot be folded rigidly with this collection of sector angles without forcing a self-intersection.
+(See \cite{NEO20} for a detailed description of which MV combinations can be achieved in non-Euclidean vertices.)
+Note that hyperbolic vertices do not always force self-intersections in one of their folding modes; the discussion of bird's feet vertices in Appendix~\ref{appC} shown one example.

 Therefore the non-developable vertex with sector angles $(5\pi/8, 5\pi/8, \pi/2, 3\pi/4)$ has only one physically foldable folding mode, which is mode 1 in Figure~\ref{fig5}.
 Note that the origin of Figure~\ref{fig5}(a) represents the folding where $\rho_2 = \rho_4=0$ and we have a double-covered flat fold.
 Also, comparing the graphs in Figure~\ref{fig5}(a) and (b), we see that as $\rho_4$ approaches 0 in the negative direction in mode 1, we will have $\rho_1\rightarrow \pi$, whereas if $\rho_4$ approaches 0 in the positive direction in mode 1 we have $\rho_1\rightarrow -\pi$.
 Thus $\rho_4=0$ is a discontinuity for the $\rho_1$ (and $\rho_3$) folding angle, as can be seen in Figure~\ref{fig5}(b).
 In other words, in a physical model we cannot fold from negative $\rho_4$ values to positive $\rho_4$, since doing so would cause the crease $e_1$ to turn from a valley to a mountain as we pass through the origin, and this would require the folded material to pass through itself.